 Prediction - Saying what will happen next or as a result of something.

-related to the meaning as a whole.
+Comprehension - understanding the text and how content is related to the meaning as a whole.

-Inference - reaching a conclusion which you can explain and
+Inference - reaching a conclusion which you can explain and justify with evidence from the text.